m2march/runAudioExperiment/README.md

 `runAudioExperiment` is an utility to run an experimental setup where input times must be recorded with precision synchronized to an audio stimulus.
-The utility was developed in the context of _"Simple and cheap setup for measuring timed responses to auditory stimuli"_ (Miguel et. al. 2020).
+The utility was developed in the context of _"Simple and cheap setup for measuring timed responses to auditory stimuli"_ (Miguel et. al., under review).

 The utility works buy executing several trials that consist of reproducing an auditory stimulus while simultaneously recording the signal of an input device.